pushpabrol/cloudflare-worker-change-encryption-digest/README.md

 Deploy this code as an Cloudflare proxy over auth0 to handle requests, particularly for processing and forwarding SAML responses to Auth0.

+### How to deploy?
+    - run `npx webpack`
+    - run `npx wrangler publish`
+    - Make sure the route is mapped to the worker in cloudflare

 ### Example

 To handle a POST request to `/login/callback`, the code will: